Universality in one-dimensional hierarchical coalescence processes: Analysis of the recursive identity ( ) in OCP Analysis of the recursive identity (2.8) in OCP

-Collecting \eqref{animainpena}, \eqref{preparocolazione}, \eqref{tacchi} and \eqref{radio}, we obtain that
+Collecting (\ref{animainpena}), (\ref{preparocolazione}), (\ref{tacchi}) and (\ref{radio}), we obtain that

 for all $s>0$.
 Writing $p_Z$ for the law of $Z$, the above identity implies that the Laplace transforms of the measures $p_Z+\nu_-$ and $\nu_+$ coincide on $(0,\infty)$.
-Due to Theorem 2 in Section XIII.4 \cite{Fe2}, this implies that $p_Z+\nu_-=\nu_+$.
-It follows, that
+Due to Theorem 2 in Section XIII.4 of~\cite{Fe2}, this implies that $p_Z+\nu_-=\nu_+$.
+It follows that

-Since for $A$ as above we can write $\nu_+(A)-\nu_-(A)=\sum _{k=1}^\infty \frac{(-1)^{k+1} }{k!} m^{(k)}(A) $, we get that the law $p_Z$ coincides with \eqref{barrocciaio}.
+Since for $A$ as above we can write $\nu_+(A)-\nu_-(A)=\sum _{k=1}^\infty\frac{(-1)^{k+1} }{k!} m^{(k)}(A) $, we get that the law $p_Z$ coincides with (\ref{barrocciaio}).

-It remains now to prove \eqref{brucogiallo}.
-To this aim we observe that, since $m^{(k)}$ has support contained in $[k, \infty)$, the measure \eqref{barrocciaio} equals $m$ on $[1, 2)$.
-Since $a\leq 2$ and using the definition of the measure $m$ given by \eqref{bilancia}, we obtain that This concludes the proof of \eqref{brucogiallo}.
+It remains now to prove (\ref{brucogiallo}).
+To this aim we observe that, since $m^{(k)}$ has support contained in $[k, \infty)$, measure (\ref{barrocciaio}) equals $m$ on $[1, 2)$.
+Since $a\leq2$, and using the definition of the measure $m$ given by (\ref{bilancia}), we obtain that